hlsl-tc57/tc57/proposals/NNNN-strict-initializer-lists.md

 ## Introduction

-HLSL should adopt C and C++ initializer list formatting rules, rather than custom rules that are unintuitive and error prone.
+HLSL should adopt C and C++ initializer list parsing rules, rather than custom rules that are unintuitive and error prone.

 ## Motivation